teamPSG/kNN_Sleep_Scorer_kNNSS/JOSS_Paper/paper.md

 ![Summary of training and using the *k*-nearest neighbors algorithm for predicting sleep stage labels.\label{fig:method}](fig1.png)

-The algorithm was used to predict sleep stages in mice, rats and non-human primates.
+The algorithm was used to predict sleep stages in mice (\autoref{fig:efficM}), rats (\autoref{fig:efficR}) and non-human primates (data not shown).
 Prediction accuracy was found to depend on a number of parameters of the input data, including consistency of manual scores and physiological signals, as well as the amount of artifacts.
 Furthermore, relative frequency of predicted labels can influence efficacy, with rare labels being harder to predict.
+The code on GitHub [@kNNSS] accompanying this paper contains the abridged version of two datasets, one from male Trace Amine-Associated Receptor 1 (TAAR1) knockout mice described in detail in @schwartz2018 (\autoref{fig:efficM}) and the other from male Sprague-Dawley rats collected in the Sleep Neurobiology Laboratory at SRI International (\autoref{fig:efficR}).
+The rodents in both datasets received an oral dosing of a water-based vehicle solution.

-The code on GitHub [@kNNSS] accompanying this paper contains the abridged version of a dataset described in detail in @schwartz2018.
-Three labels were predicted: wake (W), non-REM sleep (NR), and REM sleep (R), and prediction efficacy was calculated (\autoref{fig:effic}).
-The model was first used to train a single classifier merging training data from all animals (\autoref{fig:effic}, A), then individual models were trained, one for each animal (\autoref{fig:effic}, B).
+Three labels were predicted: wake (W), non-REM sleep (NR), and REM sleep (R), and prediction efficacy was calculated.
+(However, note that any number of stages can be trained depending on how elaborate the manual scoring is.)
+The model was first used to train a single classifier merging training data from all animals (\autoref{fig:efficM} A, \autoref{fig:efficR} A), then individual models were trained, one for each animal (\autoref{fig:efficM} B, \autoref{fig:efficR} B).
 The GitHub repository includes additional information on prediction accuracy, including detailed values of true and false positive rates, as well as a method to deal with imbalanced data.

-![Estimation of prediction accuracy.
-For each state (wake -- W, non-REM -- NR, REM -- R) and animal (labeled asterisks) true and false positive rates are calculated.
+![Estimation of prediction accuracy for the transgenic mouse data.
+For each state (wake -- W, non-REM -- NR, REM -- R) and animal (points on plots) true and false positive rates are calculated.
 Red crosses denote mean and SEM.
 In A, training data was merged and one single classifier was trained to predict sleep stages of all animals.
-In B, an individual classifier was trained for each animal separately.\label{fig:effic}](fig2.png)
+In B, an individual classifier was trained for each animal separately.\label{fig:efficM}](fig2.png)

+State labels were predicted the same way for the rat data (the same set of GitHub scripts were run) and prediction accuracy represented on
+\autoref{fig:efficR} shows very similar results.

+![Estimation of prediction accuracy for the rat data.
+Prediction and figure set up as in
+ \autoref{fig:efficM}.\label{fig:efficR}](fig3.png)

 # Acknowledgments

-TK, DV, and DLB were full time employees and shareholders of Pfizer Inc. during development of this software package.
-This work was supported by Pfizer Inc. and SRI International.
+TK, DV, and DLB were full time employees and shareholders of Pfizer Inc.\ during development of this software package.
+This work was supported by Pfizer Inc.\ and SRI International.

 # Author contributions